-Bill Humphrey is a professional wilderness guide with over 20 years’ experience who specializes in adventure travel such as rock climbing, canoeing and winter camping with individuals, families and groups.
-He sees outdoor adventure as a lifetime activity that can be enjoyed at all ages either individually or with others.
-Bill's mission as a guide is to partner with others to create experiences that encourage growth, promote group bonds and deepen our connection with the natural world so that we may appreciate each other and the environment more completely.
+Bill Humphrey is a professional wilderness guide with over 20 years of experience.
+Bill specializes in adventure travel such as rock climbing, canoeing, and winter camping with individuals, families, and groups.
+He sees outdoor adventure as a lifetime activity that can be enjoyed at all ages, either individually or with others.
+Bill's mission as a guide is to partner with others to create experiences that encourage growth, promote group bonds, and deepen our connection with the natural world.
+This is how we may appreciate each other and the environment more completely.
 Bill is the founder of Essential Skills Outdoor School, www.essentialskills.org, and lives in Viroqua, Wisconsin.

 Carolyn Steinmetz grew up in the Kickapoo Valley on a farm near Viola where she spent a great deal of time exploring the flora and fauna along Camp Creek.
 She received a degree in Elementary Education from UW-La Crosse, and later a Master’s Degree in Library Media.
 She was K-12 Library Media Specialist at La Farge School District for 36 years.
 She enjoys exploring nature with young children and hopes to instill the love of the outdoors in others